mbrenes26/my-ai-stack/.clinerules/workflows/my-check_file_structure.md

-# Markdown File Structure and Quality Rules
+# Markdown File Structure and Quality Rules (Updated)

 This document defines the **expected structure and formatting rules** for all Markdown chapters in this repository.
 It ensures **consistency**, **clarity**, and **readability** across all study materials.